tahmin99/tahmin99.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am flying to Phoenix, AZ around the last week of October for presenting my paper! :sparkles:
+I am flying to Phoenix, AZ around the last week of October for presenting my paper!